SocialMedia. Health is the only community for people who lead social media at major hospitals.

 We promise you a private, screened community of peers.
 This is what you pay us for.

-The sole purpose of our community is to help you connect with people like you, with jobs like yours (and problems like yours), at companies like yours.
+The sole purpose of our community is to help you connect with people like you, with jobs like yours (and problems like yours), at organizations like yours.

 We wouldn’t be here if we started making exceptions or lowering our membership standards, and we simply couldn’t deliver on the value you’ve come to expect from this community.